Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

   <figcaption><strong><a name='figure_03'>Figure 3</a></strong>: A signal containing three pulses. </figcaption>
 </figure>

+Let's extract the ToAs.

 !!! note "How to go through the code"
-	These are the first code examples.
-In it, we __*repeatedly display*__ a complete implementation of the example.
-Each time we display the code, we highlight different lines and explain them in detail.
+	These are the tutorial's first code example.
+I therefore __*repeatedly display*__ the complete code.
+I highlight different lines and explain them in detail.

 ### Step 1: Load the probe signal